Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Scott H. Group - Wolfe Research LLC

 Hey, thanks.
 Morning, guys.
 Just wanted to follow up there.
-So, if I look at the segments, Coal had the best yield growth of any of the segments and I'm wondering is that a mix benefit or change or maybe do some of the contracts have something tied to higher natural gas prices?
+So, if I look at the segments, Coal had the best yield growth of any of the segments, and I'm wondering is that a mix benefit or change or maybe do some of the contracts have something tied to higher natural gas prices?
 And if not, does the rising natural gas environment – we understand how it helps volumes but how do you think that impacts Coal pricing?

 Lance M. Fritz - Union Pacific Corp.